 The day will be an intensive day including at least 8 hours of teaching and an exam.
 The RYA specify that it should take close to 10 hours.
 To cover this, you will be sent the RYA booklet early, plus a quiz that will show that you have done at least 3 hours of reading in advance.

-£99* Includes the RYA Short Range Radio Book worth £11.00, which can be provided as a book or an EBOOK please state at time of booking.
+The course fee* Includes the RYA Short Range Radio Book worth £12.00, which can be provided as a book or an EBOOK please state at time of booking.

-You may ask the question ‘I have and older VHF License?’
-All new VHF sets are either fitted, or can be interfaced, with DSC allowing calls to specific vessels.
+- "I have and older VHF License?" - All new VHF sets are either fitted, or can be interfaced, with DSC allowing calls to specific vessels.
 If you hold the 'old' VHF license (pre-1999) you need to upgrade your qualification when you purchase new equipment.
 Call us to discuss the update training required and to organize an SRC examination.